Skip to Content

 Tsai said while he believes the clinics are “wonderful things,” fiscal constraints require DPH to make sure clinicians are seeing as many patients as possible.
 Patients at the youth and elderly clinics will continue to get treatment at other locations, he said.
 (Therapists at the hearing told him patients, especially the elderly, are unlikely to go to a different, higher-volume location).

 According to DPH, closing the three clinics, which treat 800 patients annually, will save $2 million.
-To Esteen, it’s an example of DPH trimming a low-cost, critical service that, taken together, erodes the historic and life-saving care for HIV-positive patients, the elderly, youth, and immigrants that San Francisco has built over decades.
+To Esteen, it’s an example of DPH trimming a low-cost, critical service that, taken together with other cuts, erodes the historic and life-saving care for HIV-positive patients, the elderly, youth, and immigrants that San Francisco has built over decades.
 While Tsai and his team are “patting themselves on their backs” for what they’ve preserved, DPH is missing the impacts of their cuts.

 “I think he really wants to be liked, I think he’s a hard worker, in some ways I truly believe that he cares about the services we provide,” Esteen said, referring to Tsai.
 At the same time, she added, “I think Daniel Tsai has been given terrible orders, and I think he is carrying them out efficiently.”